 The health benefits –

-Though it does taste like pond scum, Spirulina has some great health-boosting qualities:
+Though it does taste like pond scum, it has some great health-boosting qualities —

 - Vitamin B1: Also called Thiamin, this vitamin is necessary for the digestion of fats and proteins.
 It is often taken for increased energy, eye health, brain function and for improving nerve functioning.